thomaslarsen/docmaker/src/site/markdown/index.md

 Docmaker will go through the following steps:

-1. Convert each fragment into HTML
+1. Convert each fragment into a HTML
 2. Assemble the HTML fragments as defined in the TOC into a single transient HTML document
 3. Convert the transient HTML document into PDF

 ## Converting fragments to HTML

 Each fragment will be written in a markup language.
 Docmaker will use a [`MarkupProcessor`](extensions/markupprocessor.html) to convert the fragment into an HTML file.

+> **Note**
+>
-Note, the fragment HTML file is not a complete *HTML document*, i.e. it will not contain any `<html>` or `<body>` tags for example.
+> The fragment HTML file is not a complete *HTML document*, i.e. it will not contain any `<html>` or `<body>` tags for example.

-## Assembling the fragments
+## Assembling the transient HTML document

 The [TOC](toc.html) describes the structure of the document.
 This is organised into a hierarchy of **sections** and **chapters**, where a *section* can contain multiple *chapters* and a chapter refers to a single *fragment*.

-The fragments will appear in the document in the same order they are specified in the TOC.
+The fragments will appear in the document in the order they are specified in the TOC.
 Each section and chapter will be surrounded by a `<div>` tag in the transient HTML document.
+Each of these `<div>` tags will have a generated `id` attribute allowing cross references and links to target them.

 ### Normalising header tags

 Any `<h>` sections in the fragment HTML file will be normalised, i.e. they will all start from `<h1>`.

+### Injecting header IDs

+Headers will get an `id` attribute injected allowing cross references and links to target them.

 ## Converting transient HTML document into PDF

 The transient HTML document will be styled using a *CSS document* and then converted into PDF.
 Docmaker will use a [`PostProcessor`](extensions/postprocessor.html) to do the HTML to PDF conversion.

+# Extending docmaker

+Docmaker can be extended in many ways.
+Internally, docmaker uses the same extension points as listed below: